Skip to main content

 proto supports pinning versions of tools on a per-directory basis through our .prototools configuration file.
 This file takes precedence during version detection and can be created/updated with proto pin.

 At its most basic level, you can map tools to specific versions, for the directory the file is located in.
-A version can either be a fully-qualified semantic version, a partial version, a range or requirement, or an alias.
+A version can either be a fully-qualified version, a partial version, a range or requirement, or an alias.

 .prototools